thekhalidsha/IG-HIKER/README.md

 Insta Follow UnFollow Bot.
 Follow Unfollow Bot for Instagram.
 Its a New Systematic Bot.
-It will Follow Unfollow your Desired Mallu Pages within a Specified Interval of Time
+It will Follow Unfollow Some Top Pages within a Specified Interval of Time
 Which leads in Hiking of Your Followers Range.

-> Coded by : DARK PHOENIX (@thecipherx)
+> Coded by : Cyber Jeevi (@cyberjeevi)

 > Thanks to : Uday Patel  (@thelinuxchoice) for Login Codes.

 ## IMPORTANT NOTE:
-We've Added Option 7 Mallu Celebgrams to Bot.
+We've Added 8 Celebgrams to Bot.

-Also: Don't Run this tool for More than 1.5Hrs else you may get banned yourself!!
+Also: Don't Run this tool for More than 2 Hrs else you may get banned yourself!!

 EXTRAs: